OCHSNER heat pumps – For me and for nature

 Big power guzzlers are domestic appliances, such as the refrigerator – after all, it runs day and night.
 To reduce energy consumption here, it pays off buying only appliances with the highest efficiency class A+++.

 You can also make a big difference in heating: With every degree that is heated less, you can save on average 6% CO2 emissions.
-The use of a programmable and smart thermostat can be very helpful for this.
+The use of a programmable and smart thermostat can be very helpful for sustainable housing.
 Moreover, heating with heat pumps saves a lot of energy – as well as costs – in the long term.

 Another important factor is the choice of electricity supplier.
 Green electricity providers support e.g. the expansion of wind power or solar energy systems.
 By purchasing eco-certified electricity, you can thus reduce your CO2 emissions in a very targeted manner.